 Within the Cardiff Capital Region, home to more than 1.5 million people, there are three different Enterprise Zones, where the Welsh Government is prioritising investment in business infrastructure.

-Leaders of Cardiff Capital Region have requested a £1.2 billion City Deal to drive growth across the region.
-It includes a £580 million contribution of support from the Welsh Government towards improving transport infrastructure in the region.
+Leaders of Cardiff Capital Region have requested a £1.2 billion City Deal to drive growth across the region, whilst three programmes supporting housing, skills and digital connectivity were formally agreed by the CCR Cabinet in February 2018 in order to unlock economic growth across the region.

 The City Deal has a target to increase the gross value of the economy in the Cardiff Capital Region by 5%, creating up to 33,000 new jobs and bring an additional £4 billion of private sector investment.